The Dotenv Component¶

 this happens for local development or Continuous Integration where you might

-want to have different files for your test
+want to have different files for your test and dev environments.

-You can use Dotenv::loadEnv()
+You can use Dotenv::loadEnv() to ease this process:

 use Symfony\Component\Dotenv\Dotenv;